software-students-spring2024/1-specification-exercise-nameless/README.md

 ## Stakeholders

-Stakeholders are all either current students or early professions, in their early to mid 20s.
+Stakeholders are all either current university students or early professions, in their early to mid 20s.

 #### Stakeholder 1: Kang